Padinjaretheruvu

 Padinjaretheruvu is one of the main village of the outskirts of Kottarakkara town, which is 0.5 km west of Kizhekketheruvu on the National Highway 208 (NH 208), in Kollam District, Kerala state, India.

 Politics

 Padinjaretheruvu is a part of Kottarakkara Municipality.
 It is a part of Kottarakkara assembly constituency in Mavelikkara (Lok Sabha constituency).
-Adv.
-Aisha Potti is the current MLA of Kottarakkara.
+K N balagopal is the current MLA of Kottarakkara.
 Kodikkunnil Suresh is the current member of parliament of Mavelikkara.

 Geography

 Padinjaretheruvu is one of the main junctions in Kottarakkara-Punalur (or Kottarakkara-Pathanapuram) road.

 Demographics

 Malayalam is the native language of Parankimamukal.